logzio/logz-docs/_source/user-guide/integrations/custom-endpoints.md

 Specify the URL, method, and headers.
 For POST/PUT methods, you can configure the message body, if relevant.

+Alerts can only be sent on ports 80 & 443.
+If you accidently set a custom port for an alert endpoint, the alert will not be sent.
+{:.info-box.important}

 ##### Test the endpoint

 Click **Run the test** to test your endpoint.